 by Rebecca J. Stahl, MA

-Electronic cigarette (e-cigarette) usage has surged since they were introduced in the US market in 2007.
-Many are excited that e-cigarettes may be a safer alternative to cigarette smoking with fewer obnoxious effects on those surrounding the smoker.
-While the news is exciting, these tools are still fairly new and not fully tested.
-It is important to confirm that these e-cigarettes are safer for the user and those around them, but this will take some time and research.
+Electronic cigarette (e-cigarette) and vaporizer usage has surged since e-cigarettes were introduced in the US market in 2007.
+Many are excited that they may be a safer alternative to cigarette smoking with fewer obnoxious effects on those surrounding the smoker.
+While the news is exciting, these devices are still fairly new and not fully tested.
+It is important to confirm that these devices are safer for the user and those around them, but this will take some time and research.

 E-cigarettes are battery-powered devices that are available in a range of sizes and shapes.
-Some look just like real cigarettes, while others are designed to look more like pens.
+Some look just like real cigarettes, while other e-cigarettes, called vaporizers or vape pens, are designed to look more like pens.

 In general, the devices are made up of:

 When the user inhales on the mouthpiece, this triggers the liquid to be heated, and the atomizer turns the liquid into a vapor.
 This vapor is then inhaled by the user, which feels like smoking a real cigarette.
 When the user exhales, the vapor quickly disappears.
-Smoking e-cigarettes is also known as vaping.
+Vaporizers produce more clouds of vapor than e-cigarettes.

-There are over 250 e-cigarette brands available to consumers each with different combinations of nicotine and other chemicals.
+There are many e-cigarette brands available to consumers—each with different combinations of nicotine and other chemicals.
 This variability causes controversy on how e-cigarettes should be regulated, if at all.
-Regulators, both in and out the US markets, are looking at e-cigarettes' potential benefits and harms.
+Regulators, both in and out of the US markets, are looking at e-cigarettes' potential benefits and harms.

 The most obvious benefit to e-cigarettes is that it may help smokers stop smoking cigarettes.
-It is unique to all other current cessation programs because it allows people to continue "smoking" without inhaling thousands of harmful chemicals normally found in one burning cigarette.
+It is unique to all other current cessation programs because it allows people to continue smoking without inhaling thousands of harmful chemicals normally found in 1 burning cigarette.
 But, do e-cigarettes really help smokers quit?

 E-cigarette smoking is not without its concerns.
 The biggest challenge facing e-cigarettes is regulation.
-In the US, FDA's doorstep.
+In the United States, that falls on the FDA's doorstep.
 Some of their concerns are:

 One of the bigger issues for the FDA is the chemical make-up of the inhaled vapors.
 The agency analyzed different e-cigarette brands.
 They found diethylene glycol (a chemical used in antifreeze) and other cancer-causing agents in some of the samples.
 The agency is also concerned that the cartridges are not consistent in the amount of nicotine they provide.
 For example, you may use a low-strength nicotine cartridge, but actually receive a higher dose (or vice versa).